JuliaMolSim/Molly.jl/benchmark/allegro_benchmarks.md

 - Weights are the small random reference model used by the test suite, not a trained potential.
   Timings depend on the architecture size (channels `C`, latent width `H`, number of layers, `l_max`), not on the weight values, so they are representative for a model of this shape.
-- The **energy** forward runs entirely on the GPU (CUDA + Metal, see the GPU section) — neighbour build, geometry and the layer kernels, with no inter-kernel synchronisation.
-The **forces** (backward) still run on the CPU (with a host-built neighbour list); a native GPU backward is the next step.
+- Both the **energy** forward and the **forces** backward now run entirely on the GPU (CUDA + Metal) as KernelAbstractions kernels over a device-built neighbour list, with no inter-kernel synchronisation.
+The forces reverse pass keeps all edge-local adjoints in global scratch (no dynamically sized per-thread buffers), gathers the environment adjoint per atom (no atomics), and uses atomics only for the final Cartesian force scatter.
+Remaining follow-up: threading the CPU backward and a cell-list neighbour build.
 - A head-to-head against the reference `nequip-allegro` (PyTorch) package — analogous to the ANI-vs-TorchANI comparison — is future work: it needs a trained checkpoint (or a matched-config build) shared between the two implementations for a fair comparison.